ninbur/Applied-Maths/README.md

 # AppliedMathsfirstdegree
-Projects of short tasks for IT in first year of applied mathematics
+Projects and short tasks for IT on first degree of Applied Mathematics